bdamon/MuscleUS_Toolbox/README.md

 After the fiber tracts have been polynomial-fitted, their structural properties are quantified using the function [<i>fiber_quantifier_us</i>](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Matlab-Functions/fiber_quantifier_us.m).
 The properties quantified include the pennation angle, curvature, and length.
 These properties are calculated in a pointwise manner along the fiber tracts.
 Follow [this link](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-fiber_quantifier_us.md) for detailed help on this function.

 ### G. Visualize the results using the function <i>fiber_visualizer_us</i>
 At any stage, the results can be visualized using the function [<i>fiber_visualizer_us</i>](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Matlab-Functions/fiber_visualizer_us.m).
 The user can select the mask, seed surface, and/or fiber tracts for display.
-The user can also select which image slices to display for anatomical reference.
 Follow [this link](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-fiber_visualizer_us.md) for detailed help on this function.

 ## 6. Other Resources
 ### A. Within the toolbox: